*posts may contain affiliate links. learn more

 Best Incubator For Beginners

-I found that that the Smartxchoices 12 Digital Incubator would be perfect.
-It’s small and cheap.
-This comes with it’s own wheel that turns the eggs for you but you’re limited to how many eggs you can put in the thing.
+I bought two of these incubators, it works, it’s small and inexpensive.
+This comes with its own wheel that turns the eggs for you, but you’re limited to how many eggs you can put in the thing.
 So we did a little hack I’ll tell you about in a minute.

 Best Egg Incubator Backyard Chickens